dalcib/parcel-plugin-react-native-web/README.md

 All packages that are dependent of react-native as well the source code of the app will be transpiled with above configuration.
 Other packages can be included to be transpiled using the property `parcel-rnw` in the package.json as an array of modules.

+It can be used with global install of Parcel.

 ## Use

 #### yarn